-After panicking, crying, and screaming “WHY ME!?” out to the world, I sat back down, listened to some Abraham audios, and slowly started to remember that everything happens for a reason.
+After panicking, crying, and screaming “WHY ME!?”, I sat back down, listened to some Abraham audios, and slowly started remembering that everything happens for a reason.

-So, as I eased back into a meditation practice, and started to feel the calming effects, it became clear that this new boring job was my opportunity to re-evaluate my career.
+So, as I eased back into a meditation practice, and began journalling regularly again, it became clear that this new boring job was my opportunity to re-evaluate my career.
 The fact that my job didn’t require any of my brain capacity was the perfect opportunity to think about and plan my next move.

 Slowly, synchronicity began showing me that I already knew what to do.

 An old friend who completed her Master’s degree in Counselling through an online program, came to town for some training and a long overdue visit.
 After chatting with her, I realized that an online Master’s degree was a possibility now.
-I decided to apply and got accepted but after my first course, I remembered that I had never wanted to be a therapist anyway.
-And so I found Positive Psychology and I found coaching.
+I decided to apply and got accepted.
+Although I loved my first course, I remembered that I had never actually wanted to be a therapist.
+But through my academic research, I had found Positive Psychology, and coaching.
 Both resonated with me deeply.

-Following that encounter, Scott Dinsmore’s TED talk showed up in my Facebook feed.
+Around the same time, Scott Dinsmore’s TED talk showed up in my Facebook feed.
 He had just passed away in a tragic accident and TED had featured his talk as a tribute.
-Scott’s talk resonated so powerfully within me and I was hooked.
+His message resonated so powerfully within me and I was hooked.
 I am now one of Scott’s Living Legends and started this website and blog as part of one of his Challenges.
 This is how The Feel Good Soup was born.

 Why start a blog?

 Writing has always been a part of me.
 I remember receiving my very first journal on Christmas of 7th grade.
 It woke something up inside me and from then on, I faithfully kept journals for most of my life.
 I have a whole treasure chest of them!
 I actually attribute surviving my teenage years to journaling.
-I’ve always carried some form of notebook with me and if by chance I didn’t have one, I would use whatever computer or piece of paper I had access to when thoughts, ideas and/or emotions inspired me.
+It was the one place where I could share every part of my true self without fear of being judged.
+I’ve always carried some form of notebook with me and if by chance I don’t have one, I use whatever computer or piece of paper I can access whenever thoughts, ideas and/or emotions inspire me.

 I also remember having a passion for writing stories.
 At the age of 15, I loved writing short stories.
 It started one afternoon at a friend’s house, playing a game.
-We said “Wouldn’t it be fun to write a story by each taking a turn to write a sentence, and see where it leads us?”
+We said “Wouldn’t it be fun to write a story by each taking a turn to write one sentence, and see where it leads us?”
 We had it start with “It was a dark and stormy night…” and we thought it was the funniest thing in the world.
 Once again, a different facet of writing was awakened inside me.
 I still have a copy of that story stowed away in an old filing cabinet.
 After that fun game, I couldn’t stop writing; and my “short” stories started getting longer and longer.
-Unfortunately, at around 17 I stopped writing because the process had gotten too time consuming.
-I also have copies of those early stories stowed away.
+Unfortunately, at around 17 I stopped writing because I thought the process had gotten too time consuming and my story required too much research (I actually thought it should all just come straight out of my head!).
 So the desire to write, that NEED to write has always called to me, no matter how hard I tried to silence it.